-as will lie upon the point of a knife-blade, and half as much sulphur, into the mortar.
+11. I. Put as much chlorate of potash (potassic chlorate) as will lie upon the point of a knife-blade, and half as much sulphur, into the mortar.
 Grind them slowly with the pestle until the ingredients are thoroughly mixed and distributed over the bottom of the mortar.
 Hold the mortar so that the loose particles cannot fly into your eyes, nor the flame burn your clothes, and then grind heavily with the pestle, when rapid detonations will ensue.
 The mixture will last for days.
 After use, clean out the mortar carefully for other experiments.
 The powder can be wrapped with paper into a hard pellet and exploded on an anvil by a sharp blow from a hammer.
 Sometimes small bits of phosphorus are used instead of sulphur.
 Great care is then necessary, as the particles of burning phosphorus are apt to fly to some distance.

-12. I. Two teaspoonfuls of common carbonate of soda and one of tartaric acid should be dissolved separately in a wine-glass of water.
-On being poured together in a larger glass, they will violently effervesce.
+12. 1.
+Two teaspoonfuls of common carbonate of soda and one of tartaric acid should be dissolved separately in a wineglass of water.
+On being poured together in a larger glass, they will-violently effervesce.
 Use a glass large enough to prevent any running over upon the table.
 Neatness in experiments is essential to perfection, and often to success.

-bage leaves in water.
+15. I. The cabbage solution is made by steeping purple cabbage leaves in water.
 A little lemon-juice or vinegar will turn it to a bright red, and a little of the potash solution to a deep green.
 Add a little alcohol to the red solution, to keep it from freezing, and bottle it for use.
 Dissolve a little of the dry litmus in water, filter and bottle it.
 These are to be used in testing the alkalies and acids.
 Dissolve also a stick of the potash in water, filter and bottle.
 Fill two test-tubes nearly full of water; color one with the cabbage and the other with the litmus solution.
 Add a few drops of the potash solution and of the sulphuric acid alternately to each.
 The color can be changed at pleasure.